dhanyahk/azure-docs/articles/active-directory/active-directory-reporting-azure-portal.md

 ms.author: markvi

 ---
-# Azure Active Directory reporting
+# Azure Active Directory Reports

 *This documentation is part of the [Azure Active Directory Reporting Guide](active-directory-reporting-guide.md).*